Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: SRGO response analysis

-At very low frequencies also, the sensitivity curve rises.
-We may perform a thought-experiment to analyse this situation: A zero frequency GW would be equivalent to an anisotropic spacetime having a constant distortion, and not necessarily a flat spacetime.
-In such a spacetime, if the instantaneous initial speed of the circulating test mass is measured and used to predict the expected future arrival times of the test mass at the timing detector, then the observed arrival times would deviate from the predictions, as the test mass traverses an anisotropic spacetime.
+At very low frequencies, for a finite observation time (red curve in Fig.~\ref{fig_sensi}), the sensitivity curve rises.
+We may perform a thought experiment to analyse this situation: a zero frequency GW would be equivalent to an anisotropic spacetime having a constant distortion, and not necessarily a flat spacetime.
+In such a spacetime, if the instantaneous initial speed of the circulating test mass is measured and used to predict the expected future arrival times of the test mass at the timing detector, then in general the observed arrival times would deviate from the prediction, as the test mass traverses an anisotropic spacetime.
 This is why, if we input $f=0$ in Eq.~(\ref{dtcircular2}), we still get a finite value of the response signal.
 Therefore, unlike laser interferometers and atom interferometers (which use test masses that can only move linearly) which require both the temporal and spatial components of GW spacetime in order to probe it, an SRGO (which utilizes circulating test masses) would, in principle, be able to probe purely the spatial anisotropy of GW spacetime even at very low GW frequencies and finite observation times.
-However, for low frequency GWs, as the GW period far exceeds the total observation time, $T_{\rm obs}$, the peak response signal value would start decreasing, as discussed in the previous section and shown in Fig.~\ref{psnr_frq}.
+However, for low frequency GWs, as the GW period far exceeds the total observation time, $T_{\rm obs}$, the peak response signal value would be comparatively small, as discussed in the previous section and shown in Fig.~\ref{psnr_frq}.
 That is why the SRGO sensitivity curve rises again at low frequencies.
 Also, for most resolvable astrophysical GW sources, the strain amplitude at near-zero frequencies would be near-zero.
+Further, we notice oscillations in the red curve at low frequencies.
+These correspond to the term containing sinc functions in Eq.~\ref{sensi4} which appears as a result of Fourier transforming the GW strain over a finite observation time.

+However, for an infinite observation time (black curve in Fig.~\ref{fig_sensi}), in principle, no matter how small the GW frequency, one can observe several GW wavelengths.
+Since this regime corresponds to $f \, T_{obs} \gg 1$ as shown in Fig.~\ref{psnr_frq}, the signal would increase with decreasing frequency.
+This causes the black curve in Fig.~\ref{fig_sensi} to continue to decline at low frequencies, unlike the red curve.